-Data analytics related to billing can help physicians identify areas of revenue loss and help put strategies into place to proactively deal with issues on the front end.
+Data analytics related to billing can help physicians identify areas of revenue loss and help put strategies into place “so you can proactively deal with those issues on the front end,” he says.

-While some EHRs or practice management software have analytics processes embedded, he recommends adding something in addition that a physician can customize to analyze denials.
+While some electronic health records or practice management software have analytics processes embedded, he recommends adding something in addition that a physician can customize to analyze denials.

-A lot of denials can be easily fixed, such as those dealing with improper provider credentialing, as well as getting correct information from patients.
+A lot of denials can be easily fixed, such as denials that have to do with things like credentialing, “Where the provider wasn’t credentialed properly” as well as getting correct information from patients.

-At the point the patient enters into the practice, Velasquez recommends someone do an automatic eligibility verification—an easy software to add to an EHR—identifying benefits and the amount of their deductibles that is left.
+At the point the patient enters into the practice, he recommends there be someone doing an automatic eligibility verification-an easy software to add to an EHR-identifying their benefits and the amount of their deductibles that is left.

 “If you don’t do this on the front end, you will probably not get the payment on the back end.”
-Dentists have been doing this “for years,” he says.
+He makes the case that dentists have been doing this “for years.”